 * Debug/decompile games

-* Create virtual environments to scale or conceal activity
+* Create virtual environments to cheat/hack at scale or conceal activity

 * Lucky Patcher